umdfiresa2024/research-corporate-sentiment/README.md

 Our future plans for this project are vast, but some ways that we can proceed have been detailed below.
-1. Industry Specific Research - Moving forward we could analyze sector specific patterns, and see if different sectors have different correlations between GHG and coporate sentiment
+1. Industry Specific Research - Moving forward we could analyze sector specific patterns, and see if different sectors have different correlations between GHG and corporate sentiment
 2. Increased Timeframe and Firms - This data processing handling requires a lot of computing power, so with some more powerful computing resources we may be able to expand our research across many more firms